davemoore22/sorcery/README.md

   * Bump into Walls
   * Automap

-## What can't you do?
+## What can't you do? (as of May 2020)

 * All the rest of it, but I'm working on it.

-## What next?
+## What next? (as of May 2020)

-Next stop is to get the party walking about properly.
-Eventually I'll do a proper 3D render via OpenGL but for now I'm rendering the view via the Painter's Algorithm, just like the old school dungeon crawlers did.
-Once that is fully working, then its time items, creatures, and combat.
+Next stop will be items, creatures, magic and combat.
 Then there might be something playable here!

 Although the main focus is random dungeons much like Diablo, I want to